- Optimizely X Web Experimentation

 Navigate to the snippet in Optimizely X or Optimizely Classic.

 https:to the snippet, like this:

 Enable automatic timeout

 In Optimizely X, enabling an automatic logout after 15 minutes of inactivity will help you keep your account secure and PCI compliant.
 If there is no mouse or keyboard activity for 15 minutes, accounts that you're an administrator for will time out and you'll lose unsaved changes.

-Click to enable Automatically log out after 15 minutes of inactivity.
+Navigate to Account Settings > Security and Privacy and check Automatically log out after 15 minutes of inactivity.